Airfield consists of two (2) asphalt runways, Runway 06/24 (7070’x200’) is equipped with an Instrument Landing System. Runway 18/36 is 6000’ by 150’.

-The J.A.
-Douglas McCurdy Sydney Airport’s Mandatory Frequency is Charlottetown 122.0
+Sydney Airport’s Mandatory Frequency is Charlottetown FSS 122.0

-- Self-serve pay-at-the-pump 100LL aviation fuel on General Aviation Apron, credit card is accepted at the pump.
+- Self-serve pay-at-the-pump 100LL aviation fuel is available on the General Aviation Apron, credit cards are accepted at the pump.

 Aircraft Rescue & Firefighting (ARFF) Services